QuantEcon/lecture-jax/lectures/inventory_dynamics.md

     return X_final
 ```

-`lax.scan` has a more complicated syntax and can be memory intensive as we need to have large samples of `Z` in memory.
+`lax.scan` has a more complicated syntax and can be memory intensive as we need to have large samples of `Z` and `D` in memory.

 ```{code-cell} ipython3
 fig, ax = plt.subplots()